dnlbowers/modern-buddhism/README.md

 * This page gives a brief historical summary of the New Kadampa tradition, a quick overview of how the NKT came to be.
 * The embedded youtube video is of one of the traditions senior teachers giving a summary of what modern Buddhism is to the tradition and why it is so applicable to people of the contemporary world.
-* At the end of the content, there is an anchor tag wrapped around an image so the user can download a free copy of one of Geshe Kelsang Gyatso's books called "Modern Buddhism" in electronic format.
+* At the end of the content, there is an anchor tag wrapped around a clickable image so the user can download a free copy of one of Geshe Kelsang Gyatso's books called "Modern Buddhism" in electronic format.

 ![Contact and Form-feedback pages hero image](docs/screenshots/about-page-content.png)

 ### **Teachings Page Content:**
-* Includes an exert from the downloadable ebook "Transform Your Life" by Geshe Kelsang Gyatso.
+* Includes an excerpt from the downloadable ebook "Transform Your Life" by Geshe Kelsang Gyatso.
 * Covers the core beliefs behind what Buddhism teaches.
 * I  included images to break up the monotony of the long passage.
 * The images symbolize the traditions linage and are the decorations used in Geshe Kelsang Gyatso's books between pages.